* means state champion.

 http://correspondencechess.com/games.htm

-by John Knudsen and with nearly 200,000 CC matches available
+by John Knudsen and with nearly 200,000 CC matches

 Correspondence Chess Place Archive